-To understand the challenges of enforcing Know-Your-Customer (KYC) norms, it is instructive to consider a network centered on Hydra Market, which is one of the largest dark net marketplaces.17 Hydra Market has been in operation since 2015 and has been growing rapidly since then.
+To understand the challenges of enforcing Know-Your-Customer (KYC) norms, it is instructive to consider a network centered on Hydra Market, which is one of the largest dark net marketplaces.
+Hydra Market has been in operation since 2015 and has been growing rapidly since then.
 We focus on the most recent period, 2020 - June 2021.
-Over this period, Hydra market received 147,620 bitcoins from 514,855 clusters and sent them to 315,359 clusters.
-The 514855 sending clusters in turn received their flows from 3,291,180 clusters, and the 315,359 sending clusters sent to 500,544 clusters, of which 116,131 are new clusters.